 What happens in relationship transition coaching?

-At this time, all sessions are taking place virtually via Zoom.
+At this time, all sessions are 90 minutes in length and are taking place virtually via Zoom.
+Sessions are offered on a pay-what-you-can basis, suggested $90-$225 per session.

 Identify needs and clarify expectations.
 We will work together so each person has expressed their feelings and needs around the relationship and the upcoming or current transition.
 We want each person to be heard and feel their needs have been acknowledged.